-Fertility management is part of overall soil management involving proper tillage practices, crop rotation, cover crops, water management (irrigation and drainage), liming, and weed management.
+Fertility management is part of overall soil management involving proper tillage practices, crop rotation, cover crops, water management (irrigation and drainage), liming, weed management, and produce safety considerations.
 Although it is important in obtaining maximum economic yields, fertilization alone will not overcome shortcomings in the other areas mentioned above.
 Such problems should be corrected first so as to benefit fully from organic and inorganic fertilizer supplements and to sustain high yields and quality over the long term.
 Information on Soil Testing, Soil pH and Fertilizers is below in sections 8.8, 8.9 and 8.10.